mgutz/str/README.md

 ```go
 func PadRight(s, c string, n int) string
 ```
-PadRight pads string s on right side until it has length of n.
+PadRight pads s on right side with c until it has length of n.

 #### func  PadRightF